EnergySystemsModellingLab/MUSE_2.0/CONTRIBUTING.md

    any new addition to the code must come with its own set of tests to avoid going backwards in this matter.
 3. **For new features and enhancements, include documentation and examples**.
-Both in the code, as docstrings in classes, functions and modules, and as proper documentation describing how to use the new feature.
+Both in the code, as doc comments in structs, functions and modules, and as proper documentation describing how to use the new feature.
 4. Follow the [styleguides](#styleguides)
 5. After you submit your pull request, verify that all